 Take a good, hard look at your office chair.
 Is it suitable for regular work?
 Is it an ergonomic chair that you can adjust to suit your posture and body shape?

 Office chairs come in all shapes and sizes, so buying one online may not be the best idea.
+Instead it could be a better idea to find the best chair for your office and for your posture.
 It’s much better to sit in a chair before you buy, so you can make sure it fits your posture, is comfortable, and adjustable.
 Visit your local office supplies store and try a few chairs out.
 Then price check online to make sure you are getting a bargain.
 Don’t be afraid to haggle!

 If you can’t afford to upgrade your chair, look for ways to improve the one you have.
 Lower back pain is often caused by a lack of support in the lower back region, so use a rolled-up towel or small cushion to support your back.
 You might find that a footrest helps, too.

 How often do you take a break?
 If the answer is “when I need a coffee”, you’re not taking enough breaks!

 It’s easy to get carried away writing or coding.
 We’ve all done it.
 However, if you want to protect your back, you need to take regular breaks, preferably at least once an hour.
 Stand up, stretch your legs, and give your back a break.
 Sitting hunched over a desk for hours at a time is not good for you!